CREATING THE FUTURE – BREEDING THE ORGANIC CHICKEN WITH FUTURE

 - Organic feed free of chemical and synthetic artificial amino acids is the integral fodder foundation for all breeding animals.

 - All breeding animals must be kept in groups and in accordance with the standards for organic chicken husbandry.
-The use of single animal cages typical in commercial chicken breeding is not permitted.
+The use of single cages housing, which is currently the norm in commercial, non-organic poultry breeding programmes is not permitted.

 - Artificial insemination is to be completely avoided whenever possible.